-Metlifecare Greenwich Gardens Care Home provides rest home and hospital level services for up to 48 residents.
+Metlifecare Powley provides rest home and hospital level services for up to 45 residents.

-This certification audit included review of policies and procedures, review of residents' and staff files, observations, and interviews with residents, family/whānau, the governance group, regional and local managers, staff, contracted allied health providers (a physiotherapist and occupational therapist) and a general practitioner.
-The service maintains quality records that comply with relevant legislation, health information standards and professional guidelines.
+This certification audit included review of policies and procedures, review of residents' and staff files, observations, and interviews with residents, family/whānau, the governance group, regional and local managers, staff, a contracted allied health provider (physiotherapist) and a general practitioner.

-Strengths of the service, resulting in continuous improvement ratings, related to the registered nurse leadership programme at Metlifecare Greenwich gardens and the activities programme.
+A strength of the service, resulting in a continuous improvement rating related to the registered nurse leadership programme at Metlifecare Powley.
+Improvements are required in respect of managing staff performance.